fabio-spoto/auto-captioner/README.md

-# Auto Captioner – Automatically Create Subtitles With Whisper
+# Auto Captioner – Transcribing videos with OpenAI Whisper
 Automated Python CLI tool for transcribing videos with OpenAI Whisper, creating word-aligned SRT subtitles, and stylized embedding into the video via FFmpeg.

 ## Showcase